-“Acupuncture is the practice of manipulating the body’s channels of chi, the energy which govern us and our body/mind connection,” Caleb Backe, a health and wellness expert for Maple Holistics tells Brides.
+“Acupuncture is the practice of manipulating the body’s channels of chi, the energy which govern us and our body/mind connection,” Jamie Bacharach (LAc), a licensed acupuncturist with Maple Holistics tells Brides.
 “In Chinese medicine, the body’s organs are all connected in a kind of circle.
 If there [is] a blockage and difficulty in one area, the organs which receive treatment will often be the ones which come before and after the blockage, and not in the place of the blockage itself.”

-Lance Isakov, M.Ac., L.Ac., Dipl.
-Ac., CYT, professional acupuncturist and owner of Village Wellness in Philadelphia says the needles you see stuck in a patient's skin act like tiny conductors that reign in the Qi (or Chi).
+Lance Isakov, professional acupuncturist and owner of Village Wellness in Philadelphia says the needles you see stuck in a patient's skin act like tiny conductors that reign in the qi (or chi).
 “This qi courses through our body in circuits we call meridians," says Isakov.
-"When our Qi is out of balance—stuck, deficient, or excessive—our body sends out alarm signals of that imbalance.”
-Symptoms of the imbalanced energy can include depression, anxiety, headaches, low libido and much more.
+"When our qi is out of balance—stuck, deficient, or excessive—our body sends out alarm signals of that imbalance.”
+Symptoms of the imbalanced energy can include depression, anxiety, headaches, low libido, and much more.